 During winter and colder days, most succulents go dormant and need less water.
 Check the soil for dryness before watering it again.

-Indoor succulent plants lose water more than the outdoor plants.
+Indoor succulent plants lose water more than outdoor plants.
 This is due to heating and higher indoor temperature than outside.
 Water these indoor flowering plants more than the outdoor succulent plants.

-If you are using tap water, it contains lots of chlorine and other water treating agents and minerals.
+If you are using tap water, it contains lots of chlorine and other water-treating agents and minerals.
 These minerals slowly build up in the soil that often needs repotting after a specific time.
 You can use mineral water or even rainwater to irrigate flowering succulents.